 Wong Wei-him (b.
 1975) was born in Vancouver, Canada.
 He received a Bachelor of Science in Architecture from McGill University in 1999 and a Master of Architecture from the University of Hong Kong in 2001.
 In 2010, he established In-between Architects Ltd., a design studio based in Hong Kong.
-He is a street photographer and an architect.
+He is an architect and street photographer.

-“Burnt” is a photo diary recording the recent social unrest of Hong Kong.
-All photos are taken with the first frame of the roll by 35mm film camera.
+BURNT is a photo diary recording the recent social unrest of Hong Kong.
+All photos were taken using only the first frame of the roll (the frame prior to the camera hitting zero on the frame counter), on a 35mm film camera.

-In these longstanding anti-government protests, there was one instance caught my attention – photo of a girl whose one eye was shot and injured during a street conflict between the protestors and the police.
-The vivid image of her eye injury only reveals a partial truth, the result but not the cause.
-There has also been many news circulated around that no one can possibly follow or digest.
-None can really tell if the news is telling the whole truth or merely “fact-ional”.
+Of these ongoing anti-government protests, one incident caught my attention in particular—a photo of a girl who was shot in the eye during a clash between the protestors and the police in the streets.
+The vivid image of her injury reveals a partial truth—it shows the result, but not the cause.
+No one can follow or digest the plethora of news that is being circulated.
+No one can tell if the news is showing the whole truth, or if it is a collage of fictions.

-The making of the “Burnt” photos was both mechanical and chemical.
-When the film being pulled out to load into the camera, the first few inches of the roll are burnt by light exposure, which cannot capture any image.
-As such, many photographers would sacrifice the first photo for it is perfect.
-However, I find it dynamic to have a scar line dividing the photo into two parts, making the photo partly seen and unseen, presenting only some truth of reality.
-There are always uncertainties in the reality.
+The making of these photos was both mechanical and chemical.
+When a roll of film is being loaded into the camera, the first few inches of the film are exposed to light, and consequently they cannot capture a distinct image.
+For this reason, many photographers discard the first photo taken with a roll of film.
+However, I like the dynamic of having a scar-like line dividing the photo into two parts, making the image partly seen and partly unseen.
+It presents only a partial picture, echoing the ambiguities in reality.